About Us

 The Parish of High Spen & Rowlands Gill lies in the heart of the Derwent Valley, to the western edge of Gateshead District.
 Our two parish churches of St Barnabas’ and St Patrick’s serve the communities of Rowlands Gill, High Spen, Highfield, Victoria Garesfield and Barlow as well as Pontaugh and parts of Coalburns and down to Lintzford.

 We aim to be a friendly and inclusive church and in our worship we have both accessible all-age services such as our monthly ‘café church’ and also more traditional worship including evening ‘songs of praise’ services.
-We have good community links including through our Christmas tree festival, concerts and regular (usually food based!) events and our work with schools.
+We have good community links including through our concerts and regular (usually food based!) events and our work with schools.

-We work closely with our neighbours Strathmore Road Methodist Church in community-based projects including a football club on one of our local estates, a summer holiday club in Highfield and Refugee drop-in we host in St Barnabas’.
-We share our buildings with St Joseph’s Roman Catholic Church and jointly hold a monthly ‘Coffee and Cake’ for people from the wider community.
+We work closely with our neighbours Strathmore Road Methodist Church in community-based projects and shared worship.
+We share our building with St Joseph’s Roman Catholic Church and jointly hold a monthly Coffee Morning for people from the wider community.
 Increasingly we describe our role in God’s mission as ‘Blessing Community Together’.

 CHURCH OF ST PATRICK